The biggest disability you can give these kids is telling them they can’t

 When most people think about children who are blind or partially sighted, they lower their expectations of what is possible.
 As a result, these children often grow up underestimating their abilities and not participating in physical activities, directly impacting their health and social connections.

-On September 10, 2017, nine youth who are blind or partially sighted, each with a sighted guide, will challenge themselves physically and mentally to reach the top of Grouse Mountain.
+On September 10, 2017, nine youth who are blind or partially sighted, each with a sighted guide, challenged themselves physically and mentally to reach the top of Grouse Mountain.

-Our ‘Grinders’ each have their own reasons for doing The Grind®.
-Some are doing it to show doubters they can achieve anything they set their mind to.
-Others are doing it to challenge themselves physically and mentally.
-All are investing in their own well-being, while creating awareness about blindness and the abilities of youth who are blind or partially sighted.
+Our ‘Grinders’ each had their own reasons for doing The Grind®.
+Some did it to show doubters they can achieve anything they set their mind to.
+Others did it to challenge themselves physically and mentally.
+All invested in their own well-being, while creating awareness about blindness and the abilities of youth who are blind or partially sighted.

 The idea for this exciting challenge came from Christina Duncan, Recreation Therapist at Sunny Hill Health Centre for Children.
 When she suggested it to our founder Shawn Marsolais, Shawn was equally excited and they immediately began planning.
 Having climbed The Grind® in her 20’s, and finding it incredibly challenging, Shawn felt that the Do The Grind Blind Challenge fit perfectly with the Blind Beginnings No Limits philosophy.

 All sponsorship funds raised will go directly to cover the costs of this event and toward our programs and services for our children and youth who are blind or partially sighted and their families.

 Thanks to our Supporters and Collaborators

 AMI is currently producing a 1-hour documentary special of our Do The Grind Blind Challenge, to provide a closer look into the participants’ training and their individual experiences.
 It will air nationally on AMI this fall.